 Dr Png is a versatile surgeon who can perform a wide range of minimally invasive procedures.
-He is adept in both standard key-hole laparoscopy and robot-assisted surgery, customising each patient’s unique scenario in offering the most appropriate minimally invasive approach.
+Between standard key-hole laparoscopy and robot-assisted surgery, Dr Png is adept in both approaches, customising each patient’s unique scenario in offering the best minimally invasive technique.
 He uses innovative techniques such as off-clamp or selective clamping, fluorescent surgery with near-infrared imaging as adjuncts to improve outcomes in his operations.

 Key opinion leader in robotic surgery

-Dr Png participates actively in academic and policy developments of robot assisted surgery (RAS) in Singapore.
-He held the position of Chairman Robotics Review Committee from 2014-2018 in Tan Tock Seng Hospital, overseeing the training and accreditation of all robotic surgeons in the hospital.
-He grew the RAS program year-on-year, culminating in the installation of a new da Vinci Xi system in 2017.
-Nationally, he was instrumental in developing the policy of the use of RAS in the public sector over the years.
-He was member of the Ministry of Health Health Technology Assessment Committee for RAS in 2015, and subsequently appointed as the only urologist in the national workgroup in 2018.
-He played an advisory role in pre-launch commercial evaluation of novel robotic platforms.
+Dr Png participates actively in academic and policy developments of robotic surgery in Singapore.
+He held the position of Chairman Robotic Review Committee from 2014-2018 in Tan Tock Seng Hospital, overseeing the training and accreditation of all robotic surgeons in the hospital.
+Nationally, he was instrumental in developing the policy of the use of robotic surgery in the public sector over the years.
+He was member of the Ministry of Health Health Technology Assessment Committee for Robotic Surgery in 2015, and subsequently appointed as the only urologist in the national workgroup in 2018.
+He also played advisory roles in the pre-launch commercial evaluations of novel robotic platforms.

 Dr Png has chaired numerous masterclasses in robotic surgery and was the Urology Chairman of the inaugural Asian Summit on Robotic Surgery in 2018.
-He regularly chairs video sessions on robotic surgery at the American Urological Association (AUA) annual meetings.
-He has published his experience and written review articles on robotic surgery in peer-reviewed journals and his surgical videos can be found in the AUA Surgical Video Library and the Journal of Videourology.
+He regularly chairs video sessions at the American Urological Association (AUA) and was invited to speak on robotic surgery in Japan, Korea, Vietnam, Philippines and Malaysia.
+He has published his experience and written review articles on robotic surgery in peer-reviewed journals and his surgical videos are published in the AUA Surgical Video Library and the Journal of Videourology.
 He reviews manuscripts and surgical videos regularly for the Journal of Endourology and Journal of Videourology.
-He was Founding Life Member and Honorary Secretary of Robotic Surgery Society of Singapore.
-He is Member of the Society of Urological Robotic Surgeons (USA) and the only urologist in Singapore to sit on its Education Committee.
+He was Founding Life Member and Honorary Secretary of Robotic Surgery Society of Singapore, before becoming its Vice-President in 2019.
+He is Member of the Society of Urological Robotic Surgeons (USA) and the only urologist from Singapore to sit on its Education Committee.
 He is also member of the Endourological Society and International Member of the American Urological Association.